The NEST *Nurturing *Empowering *Supporting for *Tomorrow

 For more information, please call Leslie Janca, 512-943-5198 or email at firstname.lastname@example.org.
 Youth development programs offered by The Georgetown Project include After School Action Project; Bridges To Growth Parent Center, Community Interaction Partnership, Kid City, The NEST and The Georgetown Project Collaborative for Children & Youth.
 All programs and partnerships are collaborative in nature and are deeply rooted in the Developmental Assets framework of positive youth development.

-Beginning in September, meal providers with questions may contact Bebe Johnson, The NEST Drop-In Center Coordinator, at 512- 943-8056 or email: email@example.com
+Meal providers with questions may contact Bebe Johnson, The NEST Empowerment Center Coordinator, at 512- 943-8056 or email: email@example.com

 Interested in Bringing Evening Meals?